EU for Serbia Resilient to Disasters

 • Strengthened technical capacity of MRSS through procurement of specialized equipment, uniforms and rescue vehicles;

-• Improved flood protection system on critical micro-locations on West Morava river through procurement of mobile dams;
+• Improved flood protection system on critical micro-locations on West Morava River through procurement of mobile dams;

 • Established first National Disaster Risk Register in line with EU standards for risk-informed urban and investment planning;

-• Mountain Rescue Service of Serbia (MRSS) trained and accredited for high-risk rescue operations in accordance with the EU standards;
+• Mountain Rescue Service of Serbia (MRSS) staff trained and accredited for high-risk rescue operations in accordance with the EU standards;

-• Strengthened volunteering network and functioning of 900 civil protection members in 18 municipalities and cities of the West Morava Basin Cooperation;
+• Strengthened volunteering network and functioning of 900 civil protection members in 18 municipalities and cities of the West Morava River Basin Cooperation;

 • Improved consultative process at a local level through engagement of CSOs in prevention and risk management decision-making processes.

-Last updated: March 29, 2024, 11:20
+Last updated: November 7, 2024, 13:45